 - Cannot express meaningful speech anymore

-Although the progression of dementia can vary widely from person to person, caring for a loved one with moderate to severe dementia is very challenging.
-Seeking the assistance of a professional trained in dementia care—such as an elder home caregiver—is key to keeping loved one safe and giving you the peace of mind you need.
+The progression of dementia can vary widely from person to person.
+Regardless, caring for a loved one with moderate to severe dementia is very challenging.
+Seeking the assistance of a professional trained in dementia care—such as a BAYADA home health aide—is key to keeping your loved one safe and giving you the peace of mind you need.